 AIDS Project Los Angeles holds the world’s first AIDS Walk.
 (1985)

-First annual Last Address Tribute Walk lead by Alex Fialho.
+The first annual Last Address Tribute Walk by Visual AIDS is lead by Alex Fialho.
 (2013)

 About the Artwork